beebdev/minimal-mistakes/index.md

 </style>

-> <h1 class="a-font">Hello world!</h1>
+> <h1 class="c-font">Hello world!</h1>
-> <p class="b-font">I'm a research engineer at <a href="https://www.audinate.com/">Audinate</a> and a casual academic at <a href="https://www.unsw.edu.au/engineering/our-schools/computer-science-and-engineering">UNSW CSE</a>.
-I previously worked with <a href="https://www.sydney.edu.au/engineering/about/our-people/academic-staff/sri-parameswaran.html">Prof. Sri Parameswaran</a>, <a href="https://www.unsw.edu.au/staff/hasindu-gamaarachchi">Dr. Hasindu Gamaarachchi</a> and <a href="https://www.linkedin.com/in/hassaan-saadat-7947a3166/">Dr. Hassaan Saadat</a> in the <a href="https://www.unsw.edu.au/engineering/our-schools/computer-science-and-engineering/our-research/research-groups/embedded-systems">Embedded Systems Research Group</a> at UNSW Sydney.</p>
-> <p class="b-font">With the ongoing demand of processing throughput from big-data applications like machine learning and computational bioinformatics, designing domain-specific computing systems are important in order to keep up with the trend of data size.
-I am interested in the cross intersection of computer architecture and computer systems with the goal of improving the processing performance of systems.
-I like to get hands-on, and my work spans across hardware acceleration, embedded systems, operating systems, computer networks applied on cross disciplines such as bioinformatics and audio over IP.</p>
+> **`tl;dr`**, I'm a research engineer at <a href="https://www.audinate.com/">Audinate</a> where we work on the industry leading audio networking standard <a href="https://www.getdante.com/meet-dante/what-is-dante/">Dante</a>.
+>
+> Prior to my role at Audinate, I completed my Bachelor of Engineering in Computer Engineering with Honors at UNSW, where I delved into HW-SW co-design for genome analysis within the <a href="https://www.unsw.edu.au/engineering/our-schools/computer-science-and-engineering/our-research/research-groups/embedded-systems">Embedded Systems Research Group</a>.
+From 2020 to 2023, I also served as a casual academic in the School of Computer Science and Engineering at UNSW, engaging students as an academic tutor, lecturer, coordinator, and lab assistant in low-level systems courses.
+In Fall 2024, I will be starting an ECE PhD at Cornell University's [CSL](https://www.csl.cornell.edu/).
+>
+> **`My areas of interest`**: embedded systems, systems, computer architecture, hw-sw co-design, bioinformatics, networks \\

-<a href="/assets/files/epjs_cv.pdf" class="btn btn--light-outline align-center" target="_blank">CV</a>
+> \[ <a href="/assets/files/epjs_cv.pdf" >:page_facing_up:</a> \]

 <!-- # Experience -->
 ---